raineorshine/npm-check-updates/README.md

                              `devDependencies`, `optionalDependencies`, etc
                              of the new package data.
 --jsonUpgraded               Output upgraded dependencies in json.
--l, --loglevel <n>           Amount to log: silent, error, minimal, warn,
+-l, --logLevel <n>           Amount to log: silent, error, minimal, warn,
                              info, verbose, silly. (default: "warn") --mergeConfig                Merges nested configs with the root config file for --deep or --packageFile options (default: